Bitrefill Review – A Beginner’s Guide

 - Customer Support and Reviews

 “Bitrefill is helping to make living on cryptocurrency easier and I am excited to help them grow.
-Their participation on the Lighting Network opens up even more potential for Bitcoin and beyond.” explains Lee in a Bitrefill press release.
+Their participation on the Lighting Network opens up even more potential for Bitcoin and beyond,” explains Lee in a Bitrefill press release.

 When you land on Bitrefill’s website you are immediately greeted with the option to buy gift cards with cryptocurrency.
 I thought this was a good place to start, an amazon voucher would be handy for buying gifts in the upcoming festive season!

 The user-interface makes the whole process so simple.
-It immediately recognises my location in the United Kingdom and offers correlating gift card options.
+It immediately recognizes my location in the United Kingdom and offers correlating gift card options.
 This is handy, as it would be easy to accidentally buy an amazon.com voucher rather than amazon.co.uk.

-There are just 3 quick steps to complete and no need for an account sign up.
+There are just 3 quick steps to complete and no need for an account sign-up.
 First, select your amount, I just stuck with the minimum, £10.